Sanjeev435/MyJavaPractiseSets/src/main/java/com/practise/patterns/behavioral/state/State-Pattern.md

  ❌ Applying the pattern can be overkill if a state machine has only a few states or rarely changes.<br/>
  ❌ The state pattern is also known as objects for states.
 So, we can assume that more states need more codes, and the obvious side effect is difficult maintenance for us.<br/>

+#### Relations with Other Patterns
+ * Bridge, State, Strategy (and to some degree Adapter) have very similar structures.
+Indeed, all of these patterns are based on composition, which is delegating work to other objects.
+However, they all solve different problems.
+A pattern isn’t just a recipe for structuring your code in a specific way.
+It can also communicate to other developers the problem the pattern solves.
+ * State can be considered as an extension of Strategy.
+Both patterns are based on composition: they change the behavior of the context by delegating some work to helper objects.
+Strategy makes these objects completely independent and unaware of each other.
+However, State doesn’t restrict dependencies between concrete states, letting them alter the state of the context at will.